KarelKubat/gtpl/README.md

 {{/* Uncomment to cause an error.
   {{ die "stop execution with an error" }}
 */}}

+My homedir is {{ env "HOME" }}
 ```

 **Output** (empty lines removed):

 ```
-2023/04/14 18:42:32 gtpl: This generates one log statement This template is processed by gtpl version 0.0.2
+2023/04/15 12:47:42 gtpl: This generates one log statement This template is processed by gtpl version 0.0.3
+My homedir is /Users/karelk
 ```
 ### Example: examples/01-types.tpl